OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

     # onecfg init
     ANY   : Already initialized

-You can also force configuration reinitialization based on detected OpenNebula version:
+You can also force configuration reinitialization based on the detected OpenNebula version:

 .. prompt:: bash # auto

     # onecfg init --force
     INFO  : Initialized on version 5.10.0

-Or, force reinitialization on own provided version:
+Or force reinitialization on your own provided version:

 .. prompt:: bash # auto